buildspace/buildspace-projects/Solana_Core/en/Core_3/Lesson_8_State_Management.md

 Howdy!
 Ready to become a governer?
 No no, we're not doing that type of state management.
 The state we're talking about is the data of our program that's stored on-chain.

 We've got a solid program that takes instrution data and prepares it for processing.
-To get to the execution bits we'll need to learn a bit more Rust. #TODO talk about what/why
+To get to the execution bits we'll need to learn a bit more Rust.

 #### 📝 Program state as a Rust data type
 Part of how Solana maintains its speed and efficiency is the fact the the programs are stateless.
 This means you can't change data on the program - everything is stored in external accounts, typically ones that are owned by the program.
 Mostly these accounts are PDAs - we'll look at their data storage elements now and dive into the rest later.